kubernetes-retired/kubedash/README.md

 Kubedash provides the other two pieces - a web server relaying REST calls, managing sockets and providing additional authentication and, a frontend to provide visualizations for the aggregated metrics and statistics of interest.

 Heapster in Kubernetes 1.2 is not compatibile with the current version of Kubedash.
-For Kuberentes 1.2 we suggest deploying Kubedash with an older Heapster version running inside a single Pod.
+For Kubernetes 1.2 we suggest deploying Kubedash with an older Heapster version running inside a single Pod.
 See [this](deploy/bundle.yaml) for details.

 ##License